 Effective capital planning and capital investment are vital to a company’s long-term success.
 The choices a company makes – how much to invest and in which facilities or projects – have a profound effect on its long-term success.
 For that reason, companies take pains to ensure that these decisions support their long-term strategies and are made as rationally as possible.
 Because Ventana Research is frequently involved in software acquisition discussions, return on investment is a topic we frequently see raised.

-Topics: Planning, Reporting, return on assets, strategic planning, Business Analytics, Business Performance Management (BPM), finance, Financial Performance Management (FPM), capital budget, capital spending, FPM
+Topics: Planning, Office of Finance, Reporting, Business Analytics, Business Performance Management (BPM), finance, Financial Performance Management (FPM), capital budget, capital spending, FPM

 In today’s economy, all companies are contending with a dynamic business environment characterized by volatile commodity prices and exchange rates, a shaky global financial system and slow growth in many countries.
 Many of them rely heavily on desktop spreadsheets to support the data collection and analysis related to their capital-asset planning.
 However, spreadsheets have inherent limitations that make them the wrong choice.